What is USB Write Caching?

 This operation is particularly important in boosting the performance of external drives specifically, of USB flash drives.
 The tiny and innocuous storage device is likely not as fast as your internal drive, thus writing many or large files to it will often take some time.

-Thanks to write caching, however, there's no need to tap your fingers while waiting.
+Thanks to write caching, however, there's no need to tap your fingers and wait.
 Your computer can store all these write commands in its RAM and serve each one to your flash drive as it becomes ready.

 You will see the progress bar reaching 100% in a flash and the dialog box closes rather quickly.
 However, keep in mind, the task is not completely done.
 The actual writing is still running in the background but the good thing is, you can perform other tasks while the computer is transferring the cached content to your USB drive.